Provisioning a Resource

 kubectl annotate configuration [NAME] "terraform.appvia.io/orphan"=true

-- Delete the Configuration resource as per normal.
-The resource will disappear but the cloud resources will remain.
+- Delete the Configuration resource as usual.
+The resource will be removed, but the cloud resources will remain.